Watch our 2026 Keynotes

 Protecting Immigrant Farmers and Farmworkers

-A strategic dialogue on immigrant farmworker and farmer rights, featuring Martita Martinez-Bravo (Executive Director of Friends of Fieldworkers, Inc.), Luis Alejo (Monterey County Supervisor), Elsa Mejía (City of Madera City Council Member), and Paul Underhill (Terra Firma Farm, Winters, CA).
-This panel will examine the legal, workplace, and community frameworks needed to safeguard farmer & farmworker immigrants across California’s agricultural systems, highlighting collective efforts that help keep immigrant families and communities safe and together.
-Spanish interpretation provided.
+This strategic dialogue on immigrant farmworker and farmer rights brings together Martita Martinez-Bravo, executive director of Friends of Fieldworkers, Inc.; Elsa Mejía, Madera City council member; Paul Underhill of Terra Firma Farm; Chris Lopez, Monterey County’s Third District Supervisor; Judith Redmond (Moderator) of Full Belly Farm.
+This panel will examine the legal, workplace, and community frameworks needed to safeguard immigrant farmers and farmworkers across California’s agricultural systems, highlighting collective efforts that help keep immigrant families and communities safe and together.

 Successful Farmers